How to Become a Training and Development Specialist

 Licenses, Certifications, and Registrations

 Training and development specialists may advance to training and development manager or human resources manager positions.
 Workers typically need several years of experience to advance.
+Some employers require managers to have a master’s degree in a related area.

 Analytical skills.
 Training and development specialists must evaluate training programs, methods, and materials, and choose those that best fit each situation.